 - Are you aware of the consequences of not being properly trained in accident investigation?

-Our Risk Specialist, Tim Stezik, presented at the 2018 Northern Ontario Tourism Summit in November.
+Our Risk Specialist, Tim Stezik, presented at the 2018 Northern Ontario Tourism Summit.
 His presentation focused on how to improve accident investigation procedures at resorts.
-Due to the importance of this topic, I presented the same information in a webinar format this Spring [VIEW WEBINAR HERE].
+Due to the importance of this topic, I decided to present the same information in a webinar format [VIEW WEBINAR RECORDING HERE].

 So, why is Accident Investigation important?